 Master data management definition

 Master data management is the process of creating and maintaining a single master record – or single source of truth – for each person, place, and thing in a business.
-Through MDM, organisations gain a trusted, current view of key data that can be shared across the business and used for better reporting, decision-making, and process efficiency.
+Through MDM, organizations gain a trusted, current view of key data that can be shared across the business and used for better reporting, decision-making, and process efficiency.

 What is master data, anyway?

 - Customer master data: As the name suggests, customer master data includes all the core data needed to do business with your customers – from contact information to purchase history and payment terms.
-Managing master data for this domain includes cleaning and standardising data across ERP, CRM, and other systems.
+Managing master data for this domain includes cleaning and standardizing data across ERP, CRM, and other systems.

 For example, the same customer’s name and address could exist in both an ERP and CRM system but be entered in two different ways, like 1030 Sandy Court, 1030 Sandy Crt., or 1030 Sandy Ct.
-MDM reconciles these differences and provides a single view of each customer that can be used to personalise marketing campaigns, deliver better experiences, and more.
-In some organisations, customer master data also includes data for employees, healthcare patients, and suppliers.
+MDM reconciles these differences and provides a single view of each customer that can be used to personalize marketing campaigns, deliver better experiences, and more.
+In some organizations, customer master data also includes data for employees, healthcare patients, and suppliers.

 - Supplier master data: Supplier master data includes data for vendor accounts, contracts, policies, pricing, and more.
-It lies at the centre of all important procurement activities, from planning and sourcing to contracting and purchasing.
+It lies at the center of all important procurement activities, from planning and sourcing to contracting and purchasing.
 Cleansed and trusted vendor master data is critical for answering questions about supplier spend, pricing, or performance – for example.

 - Product master data: Product master data management covers attributes such as product number, category, price, features, bills of materials, and all other necessary data points.
 With uses across processes for sales, marketing, supply chain, and the product development lifecycle, this data needs to be reliable and accurate.

 - Asset master data: Asset master data describes a business’ fixed and intangible assets, such as inventory, equipment, and trademarks.
 It usually includes attributes such as depreciation terms and values, asset classes, leasing information, and more.
-Inaccurate asset master data can lead to sub-par asset utilisation and management.
+Inaccurate asset master data can lead to sub-par asset utilization and management.
 For example, equipment master data is used in predictive maintenance processes, so if it’s incorrect, then the predictions would be as well.